ng-Classic/ng-classic/aio/content/guide/upgrade.md

 The project also contains some animations.
 You won't upgrade them in this version of the guide.
-Turn to the [Angular Classicanimations][AioGuideAnimations] guide to learn about that.
+Turn to the [Angular Classic animations][AioGuideAnimations] guide to learn about that.

 </div>

-Install Angular Classicinto the project, along with the SystemJS module loader.
+Install Angular Classic into the project, along with the SystemJS module loader.
 Take a look at the results of the [upgrade setup instructions][AioGuideUpgradeSetup] and get the following configurations from there:

-*   Add Angular Classicand the other new dependencies to `package.json`
+*   Add Angular Classic and the other new dependencies to `package.json`
 *   The SystemJS configuration file `systemjs.config.js` to the project root directory.

 Once these are done, run: